Top 10 Most Badass Female Disney Characters

 A couple of days ago on Twitter, The Incredibles composer Michael Giacchino posted a video of the music for Incredibles 2 being recorded.
 That got me even more hyped!
 I'm so excited for the sequel, especially since we get to see more of Helen Parr, aka Mrs. Incredible, aka Elastigirl.
 If you saw the first Incredibles movie, you saw how amazing she was.
 One of my favorite scenes is when she knocks out all of those guards.
 That was the moment I fell in love with the character.
 It's amazing how she's still able to do stuff like that despite having been a retired superhero for 15 years.
 She's able to fight crime and still takes good care of her family.
 Bob is a lucky guy!
 From what I've heard, the sequel will focus more on Elastigirl.
 That will be very interesting to see.

-Maleficent (Sleeping Beauty) Maleficent is the main antagonist of Disney's 1959 animated feature film Sleeping Beauty.
-An evil fairy, Maleficent is an incarnation of pure evil, and is responsible for all misfortune in King Stefan's kingdom.
+Maleficent is the main antagonist in Disney's 1959 animated feature film Sleeping Beauty.
+She is an evil fairy and the personification of pure evil, causing misfortune throughout King Stefan's kingdom.
+Maleficent has since become one of Disney's most iconic villains.

 When people talk about awesome Disney villains, Maleficent is the one who's brought up the most.
 She's definitely the definition of evil.
 She does really mean things when she doesn't get her way.
 She even went as far as putting a curse on Aurora.
 The best part about her is that she can turn into a dragon.
 It doesn't get any better than that.
 What happened to villains like this?
 We don't get villains as awesome as her anymore.
 Now it's all about surprising people with some kind of plot twist where a character we thought was a good guy turns out to be the bad guy.
 I'm really tired of that trope.
 It even bothered me in Coco.
 I really want to see another great villain like Maleficent.

-Rapunzel (Tangled) Rapunzel is a fictional character who appears in Walt Disney Animation Studios' 50th animated feature film Tangled, and its short sequel Tangled Ever After.
-She is the tenth Disney Princess, the first Disney Princess to be CGI-animated, and the first Disney Princess to have freckles or green eyes.
+Rapunzel is a fictional character who appears in Walt Disney Animation Studios' 50th animated feature film Tangled (2010) and its short sequel Tangled Ever After (2012).
+She is voiced by actress and singer Mandy Moore.
+Rapunzel is officially recognized as the tenth Disney Princess and is the first to... read more

 If you think about it, Rapunzel is kind of a Mary Sue.
 She spent 16 years of her life trapped inside her tower.
 Then, when she finally leaves, she learns things pretty quickly.
 How did she learn to swim?
 This also bothers me in the series.
 Eugene has been out in the real world longer than Rapunzel has, yet she's able to do certain things better than he can.
 Still, she's pretty awesome.
 She is a master at using her hair and is unstoppable with her best weapon - the frying pan.
 She's more skilled with a frying pan than Princess Peach is.
 She's basically a much better character than Peach.
 At least she doesn't always act as the damsel in distress.
 She actually acts as the hero quite a lot.
 The Season 1 finale of Tangled: The Series pretty much proves it.
 I can't wait for Season 2.